-Hobby — it seems like a word from another time.
+"Hobby" seems like a word from another time.

-The dictionary defines it as "An activity done regularly in one's leisure time for pleasure," but the concept of hobbies and leisure time seem like foreign concepts.
+The dictionary defines it as "An activity done regularly in one's leisure time for pleasure," but the concept of hobbies and leisure time seem like foreign concepts once you pass a certain age.
 You know, it's that time you have free when you're not working.
 If you spend that time helping your kids with homework, binge-watching TV shows or doing laundry, those don't count as hobbies.

 Of course there are plenty of other hobbies, from taking part in historical reenactments (especially popular on the East Coast and South), to pottery, baking and embroidery.
 You may need to try a few of them until you find one that's a great fit for you, but once you do, any and all of these ideas can be lifelong pursuits.

 Editor's note: This story has been updated since it was published in November 2014.